 - A. Which topic discussed in the supplemental module was the most beneficial to you as a parent?
-Why? - B. What strategies or skills did you learn in the supplemental module that will help you achieve the goals you have for your child or your family? - C. What has changed in your interactions with your child since before you started completing the supplemental module?
+Why? - B. What strategies or skills did you learn in the supplemental module that will help you achieve the goals you have for your child or your family? - C. What has changed in your interactions with your child since before you started completing the cumplemental module?

+ompleting the supplemental module?

-D. Have you noticed a difference in the way your child is responding to your parenting?
+ave you noticed a difference in the way your child is responding to your parenting?

-Reflection:
+Reflectio on:

-Group discussion notes:
+C oup discussion notes:

+Gr oup discussion notes.